-We value individual interest of each guest and have designed some tour packages those are very specific for a particular interest group of a traveler.
+We value Special Interest of each guest and have designed some tour packages those are very specific for a particular interest group of a traveler.
 We can also design a custom tour just for you.
 Checkout the packages below or leave a message to us and we will come up with a tour package of your choice withing 24 hours.

 Onam is an ancient harvest festival celebrated in God’s own country, Kerala.
 This community festival sees people from all religions and walks of life celebrating with great enthusiasm, and flower carpet competitions are held all over the state.
 The first day is called ‘Atham’ and the flower carpets are made for ten whole days, up to ‘Thiruvonam’ day, when the grandest one is made.